jbemmel/srl-self-organizing/README.md

 ## Deploy lab
 1. Checkout the project from git
-2. `cd Docker && make build` -> this creates a local Docker image for srl/auto-config
+2. `cd Docker && make build` -> this creates a local Docker image called 'srl/auto-config'
 3. `sudo clab deploy -t ./srl-son.lab`

+## eBGP design details
+This example uses only eBGP peering to exchange routes
+* Spines share a private base AS, each leaf gets a unique leaf AS
+* eBGP peering using /31 IPv4 link addresses
+* Spine side uses dynamic neighbors, such that the spines only need to known a subnet prefix for leaves
+* Routing policy to
+  + stop forwarding leaf loopbacks beyond the spines (tag with no-export)
+  + only advertise direct attached subnets (don't export AS path length >= 1 routes)
+  + not advertise /31 peering links